Please Provide Us with Your Point of Contact Information

 We rely on this to contact you regarding news and updates for Palisade Irrigation District.

-The Next PID Board Meeting will be Thursday, November 07, 2024 @ 7p.m. – Board meetings are usually held the first Thursday of each month, generally, at 7pm at the PID Office, there are exceptions; next board meeting December 05, 2024.
+*The Next PID Board Meeting will be Thursday, April 02, 2026 @ 7p.m. – Board meetings are usually held the first Thursday of each month, generally, at 7pm at the PID Office, there are exceptions; next board meeting May 07, 2026.
 Anyone wishing to address the Board needs to contact the Office Manager at least one week or the Friday prior to the Board Meeting in order to be placed on the agenda.
-Please check our “Meetings” tab to view the current Agenda. [updated10/03/24-1045pm]
+Please check our “Meetings” tab to view the current Agenda. [updated 03/30/26]

-***On your Mesa County Real Estate Property Tax Notice 2022 due in 2023 [received in Jan 2023], you’ll notice a SPECIAL ASSESSMENT $ [varies with size of parcel from $75, upwards] – this is for the Palisade Irrigation District Irrigation Water Assessment [THIS IS NOT A TAX, BUT AN ASSESSMENT FOR IRRIGATION WATER] and is paying the 2024 Water Assessment.
+***On your Mesa County Real Estate Property Tax Notice 2024 due in 2025 [received in Jan 2025], you’ll notice a SPECIAL ASSESSMENT $ [varies with size of parcel from $105 paying the 2026 Water Assessment.
 If you call the Mesa County Assessor’s & Treasurer’s offices, regarding this Special Assessment, the staff will direct you to call PID for further information on the line item.
 We hope this explains, but PID has no control over the wording or printing of the notices from Mesa County.
-Assessments for the first acre and less are $75 per year.
-Rates for any acreage above the first acre is $21 per acre or fraction thereof.
-11/2023 there are 8441 parcels of 1acre or less & of those 771 parcels that have more than 1 acre and the 2024 water assessments total $701,568. ***MC Property Valuation example 2021 [PDF]
+Assessments for the first acre and less are $105 per year.
+Rates for any acreage above the first acre is $20 per acre or fraction thereof.
+11/2024 there are 8441 parcels of 1acre or less & of those 771 parcels that have more than 1 acre and the 2025 water assessments total $950,600. ***example: https://forms.gle/hrxxLAaoc6J1DzBt8

 Palisade Irrigation District’s operating hours are Monday-Friday.
 Office & PHONE hours are 9am-3pm , with exceptions.
 Our Office phone number is 970-464-4700.
 When we are unable to answer the phone, please leave a message [with our message service] with your name, address and phone number, with a detailed message and we will contact you on the next business day.
 Please be patient and polite with our message service, as they are in place to help us serve water users.
 Please remember that after the weekend, we have many return calls to make and we will contact you in order.
 If you call & leave a message or email AND request a return call, please NOTE – you’ll want to answer during the time you have contacted PID; if you have blocking on your phone line, we will be unable to contact you.
 We will not answer blocked/anonymous/private calls, so please unblock before calling.
 PID field techs work M-F from 7am-3pm and one is on call for after hours and weekend emergencies.
 Please be patient.
 We WILL NOT release our Field Techs cell numbers.